Brazil Football: Things to Know About Soccer in Rio de Janeiro

 Very much divided by class like the Argentine superclasico, Boca Juniors (Popular) vs. River Plate (“Rich”) of Buenos Aires.

-Botafogo is currently playing in the Libertadores tournament, which determines the champion of South America, so to them, the Carioca tournament isn’t as important.
-They rest their starters and don’t bring all their fans.
+For instance, Botafogo is currently competing in the Libertadores tournament, which crowns the South American champion, making the Carioca tournament less of a priority.
+As a result, they rest their starters and don’t draw their full fanbase for these games.

 A similar situation happened a few weeks ago for the “Fla Flu” clasico, where Flamengo (also playing in Libertadores) raised the ticket prices to the highest in history (R$100) because they didn’t care about attendance and wanted to discourage fans from attending (hence devaluing the match).